Stinking Carnival cruise ship being towed to Alabama

 By Kaija Wilkinson

-MOBILE, Alabama The cruise ship Carnival Triumph was being towed to port in Alabama on Tuesday as passengers complained of sweltering heat and gut-wrenching odours from backed up toilets after a weekend engine fire left it adrift in the Gulf of Mexico.
+MOBILE, Ala., Feb 12 The cruise ship Carnival Triumph was being towed to port in Alabama on Tuesday as passengers complained of sweltering heat and gut-wrenching odors from backed up toilets after a weekend engine fire left it adrift in the Gulf of Mexico.

-The 893-foot (272-meter) vessel has been without propulsion and running on emergency generator power since Sunday when it was disabled off southern Mexico's Yucatan Peninsula.
+The 893-foot-long vessel has been without propulsion and running on emergency generator power since Sunday when it was disabled off southern Mexico's Yucatan Peninsula.
 It was carrying 3,143 passengers and 1,086 crew.
 There have been no reports of injuries.

 Brent Nutt of Texas told the CNN network that his wife Bethany, a passenger on the ship, described in a telephone call on Monday "horrific" conditions and fighting over scarce food.

-"The odour is so bad that it's making them sick," Nutt said.
-"They're vomiting and stuff all over the boat just from the odour ...
-There's faeces all over the floor."
+"The odor is so bad that it's making them sick," Nutt said.
+"They're vomiting and stuff all over the boat just from the odor ...
+There's feces all over the floor."

-The ship, operated by Carnival Corp (CCL.N), left Galveston, Texas, on Thursday and was due to return there on Monday.
+The ship, operated by Carnival Corp, left Galveston, Texas, on Thursday and was due to return there on Monday.
 It was being towed by tugboats to Mobile, Alabama, and expected by the company to arrive there no later than Thursday.

-Most of the 23 public restrooms on the ship are working along with some toilets in guest cabins.
-Passengers also have access to running water for showers, said Carnival Cruise Lines President and Chief Executive Gerry Cahill.
+Carnival Corp spokesman Vance Gulliksen said toilets in public areas and some cabins were operating and that cold running water was available for showers.

-"There is no question that conditions aboard the ship are very challenging," Cahill told reporters in Miami.
+"We're in constant contact with the ship and have been told that the overall mood with guests is good under the circumstances," he said.

 "There's no air conditioning at all inside," said Barlow, adding that some passengers were sleeping outdoors and staying on an upper-level deck for fresh air.